Let’s face it – buying a bed in mattress stores feels awkward. Sleeping is an inherently private experience, after all.

 Uncomfortable as it might seem, it also seems counterintuitive not to at least test-drive (or in this case, test sleep) an investment where you spend one-third of your life.

 Research shows that personally testing mattresses doesn’t always lead to best selection though.
 In fact, some of the best mattress brands of 2018 are online like Amerisleep.

-Why?
+Why are so many of today’s best mattress brands founded online?
 Well for one, mattress stores hold a slew of tricks up their sleeves to make sure you walk out of there having purchased something.
 This article outlines those common myths about shopping for mattresses in a store, and reveals the honest truth about these “buyer beware traps.”

 Myth #1: You need to try in a mattress store before you buy